 Today I am sharing my favorite tart base recipe.
-They are perfect with any filling from pastry cream, lemon curd to chocolate ganache.
+They are perfect with any filling from my French pastry cream, homemade lemon curd to chocolate ganache.
 I make the crust and after it cools, I pour the fillings.
-You can use your favorite fillings.

 Once you make it and see how delicious and easy this recipe is, I am sure you’ll want to use it over and over again.

 No, they are very different.
 Tart dough is more like cookie dough with melt-in-mouth and a crunchy texture on the sides whereas pie dough is flaky with layers.